aljo95/Algorithms_and_Data-Structures/Sorting-and-Searching/README.md

-### A look at sorter and unsorted searching.
-Comparing a basic iterative search vs a binary search.
+** A look at sorting and unsorted searching.
+Comparing a basic iterative search vs a binary search. **